-In-person therapy offers teens a separate space from home or school to talk about what’s really going on
+In-person therapy offers teens a separate space from home or school to talk about what’s really going on with their mental health

 Home, school, home, school—this is often the setup for many teens, with the occasional addition of extracurricular activities.
-Coming to therapy in person gets teens out of the house and away from school and into a kind of third space where they can reflect on their lives elsewhere.
+Coming to therapy in person gets teens out of the house and away from school and into a kind of third space where they can reflect on their lives and mental health elsewhere.
 Parents, friends, relatives, and teachers are all great resources, but one of the advantages of having a therapist for teens is that they exist outside of an adolescent’s daily life.

 There are endlessly more opportunities in in-person therapy to invite and engage in play, as well as include forms of creativity to add dimension to that play, which can be helpful for treatment.
-Teens can make art, goof around, share music—all things that benefit from being in the room together.
+Teens and their clinician can make art, goof around, share music—all things that benefit from being in the room together.

 Building relationships with teens can be a challenge.
 Deadass.
-Even having worked with teens for years, therapists sometimes still need all the help we can get, especially when teens are afraid to open up.
+Even having worked with teens for years, therapists sometimes still need all the help we can get, especially when teens are afraid to open up in therapy sessions.
 In person, therapists have more to work with to build trust and connection.
 Existing in the same room with a therapist who maintains eye contact, attunes to their different emotional states, can laugh with them, can understand body language, and work with them to articulate different emotions all help.
 There are also things in a therapist’s office that can be tools for engagement with teens.
 It’s easier to listen to live music, make art, play around and be silly, and otherwise engage in all the ways that physical presence invites.

 Matt Lundquist headshot